-Yesterday, we completed a funding round, to build a digital bank for Africa’s future.
+Yesterday, we completed a funding round, to build a digital money account for Africa’s future.

 Since discovering this, we have been obsessed with one question: how can we get more people banking and actually enjoy it?
 We think that Africa is on the precipice of huge digital revolution.
 Not only is Africa home to one of the youngest population in the world, but upward social mobility has been a rising trend every year and technology is being adopted at every level.

 Banks need to market better, because they are seen as products for the rich and crucially, mobile wallets are seen as products for the poor.
 The end result, is 4000 Million people who are unbanked.
 Their savings, are likely to be in cash at home or in assets.
 If they borrow money, it’s likely to be from friends & family.
 That is no way to live.

 And then there are the Millenials.
 These are people who have leapfrogged entire technologies, they have never used landlines and have never used a fax.
 But the current banking experience expects them to spend an hour queuing in branch and then after that, fill in some paper forms only to wait 3 weeks to get a bank account.
 Once they get the account, they are told to log in online to see their balances, only to be presented with a list of information that can’t be actioned.
 The current banking experience is counter intuitive to the human experience, because it does not help individuals in the slightest.